Reloaded-Project/Reloaded-III/docs/Server/Storage/Locations.md

 | Package Configs                                   | `PackageConfigs/{packageId}` | Config/Save files for packages. ***This contains user data***. |
 | [Package Cache Files](#cache-files-user-specific) | `Cache/Package/{packageId}`  | Cache files that have inputs ***with user data***.             |

-#### Community Repository

-!!! info "This contains a local cache of the [Community Repository][community-repository]"

-This folder consists of a file named `etag.txt` and a copy of the `Nx` packed [CommunityRepository.nx][community-repository-hosting].

-The ETag will be used to determine if the local cached archive is outdated.

-If it is, we will download the new [CommunityRepository.nx][community-repository-hosting], else we'll use the local cache.

 ## Extra Details on Stored Items

 ### Cache Files